-- Return to standing, with neutral hip and spine.
-Squeeze your glutes, pull your shoulder blades together and in toward the spine and draw your abs in.
+- Start standing, with neutral hips and spine.
+Squeeze your glutes, pull your shoulder blades together and in and engage your abs.

-- Keeping your arms at your sides, hinge at the hip, lifting the right leg straight off the ground behind you as your torso reaches forward.
+- Keeping your arms at your sides, hinge at the hips, lifting your right leg straight off the ground behind you as your torso reaches forward.

 Reps: 5 to 10 on each side

 Move slowly and with control.
-If your balance is off, focus on pressing through the entire foot of foundation leg, creating a “tripod” by pressing through heel, outside edge and just below the big toe.
+If your balance is off, focus on pressing through the entire foot of your standing leg, creating a “tripod” by pressing through your heel, the outside edge and just below your big toe.

 Move 11: Narrow Squat